Table of Contents

 Most adults will move on to a new employer multiple times throughout their careers.
-In fact, a survey by the U.S. Bureau of Labor Statistics found that baby boomers had an average of at least 12 jobs in their lifetime.
-At some point, you'll most likely have to think about what happens to your 401(k) when you leave a job.
+In fact, the average worker will change their careers three to seven times during their life span.1 At some point, you'll most likely have to think about what happens to your 401(k) when you leave a job.

 Unless you have a relatively small balance, you can choose to leave the funds where they are, cash them out or move them into a new account through a 401(k) rollover.
 It's a decision that can affect your financial future, so it's important to understand the ins and outs of each option.